 Glyphosate is the most widely used herbicide worldwide in agriculture and is rising rapidly as the spread of Monsanto’s Roundup Ready GMO crops intensifies in agriculture.
 The IARC states that the general population, that’s me and you, are being exposed to the presence of this organophosphate in our food and water.
 Two other pesticides, Tetrachlorvinphos and Parathion, which are banned in the European Union and the USA, were also classified as possibly carcinogenic to humans.
 Despite these scientific evaluations, it is the responsibility of governments to legislate and take public health interventions.
 It is worth noting here that pesticides manufactured in the USA, and banned from use in the USA, are not prevented from being exported to other countries with weaker legislation.

-GMO cotton is sprayed when the bud is open so that the herbicide enters the plant completely, so it should be of no surprise that glyphosate and its metabolite AMPA have been found in 85% of samples tested, which included menstrual tampons, sanitary pads, wipes and cotton gauze, in a preliminary study conducted by researchers at the University of La Plata in Argentina.
+GMO cotton is sprayed when the bud is open so that the herbicide enters the plant completely, so it should be of no surprise that glyphosate and its metabolite AMPA have been found in 85% of samples tested, which included menstrual tampons, period pads, wipes and cotton gauze, in a preliminary study conducted by researchers at the University of La Plata in Argentina.
 More astonishing is that given the concerns for cancer, glyphosate was detected in 100% of the cotton and gauze samples tested according to head researcher Dr. Damian Marino.
 Glyphosate concentrations in the cotton were at 17 parts per billion (PPB) in products purchased from supermarkets and pharmacies in the local area.
 The research group were looking to demonstrate the presence of these carcinogenic substances in foods, the cotton was meant to be a control.